rwblickhan/askhole/README.md

-# Russell's Rough-and-Ready Frontend Template

-Just a basic template for a Vite / Preact / SCSS setup that I like to use for side projects.
+Just a lil reimplementation of [Askhole](http://web.askhole.io) for my friends 👀